Looking Good: NAUMD Names Best Dressed Businesses in North America

 NAUMD recognizes the best workplace apparel programs with its Image of the Year Award®.
 Since 1978, the IOY Awards have recognized cutting edge programs.

-As businesses seek a competitive edge, providing employees with a fresh look can be a cost-effective way to appeal to existing and new customers.”OMAHA, NE, UNITED STATES, June 2, 2020 /EINPresswire.com/ -- Annual competition honors best apparel programs and suppliers; J.W.
-Marriott, Alaska Air named “Best of the Best”
+As businesses seek a competitive edge, providing employees with a fresh look can be a cost-effective way to appeal to existing and new customers.”OMAHA, NE, UNITED STATES, June 2, 2020 /EINPresswire.com/ -- Corrected Release- The North American Association of Uniform Manufacturers and Distributors (NAUMD) has just announced the winners of the 2020 Image of the Year (IOY) Award® competition, an annual program that recognizes the most fashionable, forward-thinking and innovative commercial apparel designs and the businesses that wear them.

 — Steve Zalkin

-The North American Association of Uniform Manufacturers and Distributors (NAUMD) has just announced the winners of the 2020 Image of the Year (IOY) Award® competition, an annual program that recognizes the most fashionable, forward-thinking and innovative commercial apparel designs and the businesses that wear them.

 Ten companies received the best dressed nod.
 Of these, two tied for the prestigious “Best of the Best” award: J.W.
-Marriott and Alaska Air.
-Seattle-based fashion designer Luly Yang and Unisync, a Canadian manufacturer, worked in partnership to create Alaska Air's award-winning look.
-The stylish garments are also Oeko-Tex Standard 100 certified, tested and found to be free from levels of substances known to be harmful to human health.
+Marriott and Alaska Airlines.
+Seattle-based fashion designer Luly Yang and Unisync, a Canadian manufacturer, worked in partnership to create Alaska Airlines's award-winning look.
+The stylish garments are also STANDARD 100 by OEKO-TEX® certified, tested and found to be free from levels of substances known to be harmful to human health.

 “Best of the Best” co-winner J.W.
 Marriott wanted a wardrobe that was elegant and added to their brand story.
 Working with Design Collective by Cintas, their supplier, they chose easy care, yet luxurious fabrics that provide associates with the flexibility to mix, match, and merchandise the garments within their job function.
 Colors were inspired by the J.W.
 Brand color palette - neutral greys with accents of a warm blush.